Hive Query

 Using simple or bulk edit mode, click Add to add additional properties and define the property name and value.
 Use the property names and values as expected by Hive and HDFS or MapR FS.

+Additional JDBC Configuration Properties Additional JDBC configuration properties to pass to the JDBC driver.
 Using simple or bulk edit mode, click Add to add additional properties and define the property name and value.
 Use the property names and values as expected by the JDBC driver.

-3. On the Query tab, configure the following property:
+On the Query tab, configure the following

-SQL Queries One or more SQL queries to execute on Hive or Impala upon receiving an event record.
+Query Property Description SQL Queries One or more SQL queries to execute on Hive or Impala upon receiving an event record.
+Using simple or bulk edit mode, click the Add icon to add additional queries.

 The executor processes multiple queries in order, and waits for each query to complete before continuing to the next query.